 These chargers allow the vehicle to be charged directly with Direct Current (DC) from a charging station.
 They bypass the car’s onboard charger for faster charging.
 These chargers are typically found in public charging stations and can deliver power from 50 kW to over 350 kW.

-Onboard chargers have varying requirements when it comes to the system level charging functions in battery electric versions (BEVs), plug-in hybrid electric vehicles (PHEVS), and in the near future fuel cell electric vehicles (FCEVS).
+Onboard chargers have varying requirements when it comes to the system-level charging functions in battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVS), and, in the near future, fuel cell electric vehicles (FCEVS).

-Onboard Charger ParametersBattery Electric Versions (BEVs)Plug-in Hybrid Electric Vehicles (PHEVS) or Fuel Cell Electric Vehicles (FCEVS).
+Onboard Charger ParametersCurrently, Less than 400V, some 800V, and wide adoption of 800V.Plug-in Hybrid Electric Vehicles (PHEVS) or Fuel Cell Electric Vehicles (FCEVS).

 Output Power<11kW in todays EVs, Adoption of 22kW in Fast Charging EVs<7.2kW, Migration to high power for fast charging